JustinPelletier/Skill_test_CERC/README.md

 -n / --genes-nearest : Get the nearest gene

 -o / --output : Prefix of the outputs files.
-If not used, output will be redirect as the input VCF file
+If not specified, output will be redirect as the input VCF file

 -h / --help  : Show help message and exit